 From the knowledge and insight they hold and the work and energy that’s gone into creating them, to the beautiful manufacturing, the smell, the covers, the binding and overall comfort they bring.

-New books are great and I’m all for supporting authors and their new work, but there’s also something particularly special about buying a second hand book.
+New books are great and I’m all for supporting authors and independent booksellers, but there’s also something particularly special about buying a second hand book.
 They hold their own story.
 They might show a bit of wear and tear and well-thumbed pages but that part of the charm.

 As the incredible, and recently late, author Carlos Ruiz Zafón said in his masterpiece The Shadow of the Wind…

 “Every book, every volume you see here, has a soul.
 The soul of the person who wrote it and of those who read it and lived and dreamed with it.
-Every time a book changes hands, every time someone runs his eyes down its pages, its spirit grows and strengthens.”Señor Sempere in Carlos Ruiz Zafón’s, The Shadow of the Wind
+Every time a book changes hands, every time someone runs his eyes down its pages, its spirit grows and strengthens.”Señor Sempere, The Shadow of the Wind by Carlos Ruiz Zafón

-So where can you buy a book online from a company that has both a good ethical, social and environmental record?
+So where can you buy a book online from a company that has good ethical, social and environmental records?